 EC controllers only work with EC motors such as the hyper fan or revolution vector - these are the newest technology for extractor fans and allow accurate control with 1% increments and digital display for easy operation.
 EC fans offer massive electrical savings over AC fans as they move a lot more air watt for watt.

-If you’re unsure which fan controller is best suited for your requirements and fan, get in touch with our specialist team who can advise you on the best solution for your plant type, budget, experience level and space.
+If you’re unsure which fan controller is best suited for your requirements and fan, email us or call our specialist team on 0800 085 7995 who can advise you on the best solution for your plant type, budget, experience level and space.